MrEliptik/shader_experiments/README.md

 If you want more Godot experiments, checkout my [Godot experiments](https://github.com/MrEliptik/godot_experiments).

+## Structure

+Every shader has its own folder with everything needed inside.

+This will probably duplicate some assets, but at least you know that if you want a particular shader, you can just copy its folder.

+    .
+    ├── 2D
+    |   ├── game_of_life            # Load and stress tests
+    │   ├── loading                 # loading effect color over grayscale
+    │   ├── scratch_card            # scratch card effect
+    │   ├── tiled_texture_in_mask   # tile a pattern inside a mask
+    │   └── waving_flag             # 2D waving flag
+    └── 3D
+        ├── waving_flag             #
+        ├── xxxx                    #
+        └── xxxx                    #

+## Shaders

+Everything you need to know to use the different shaders.

+## Images & GIFS

 ## About me

 Software engineer & gamedev.
 3D, 2D & VR.